Palembang Mayoral Office: History

 The building was constructed between 1928 and 1931, with S. Snuijf as the architect.
-The building served a dual function as both a water tower and the city hall, with the building being occupied by the colonial government of gemeente Palembang after its completion.
+The building served a dual function as both a water tower and the city hall, with the building being occupied by the Dutch colonial government's municipality (gemeente) of Palembang after its completion.
 Following the Japanese invasion of the Dutch East Indies, the building became the seat of the Japanese administrator of Palembang Residency.
 After the proclamation of Indonesian independence in August 1945, large crowds led by nationalists such as Adnan Kapau Gani took over the building from the Japanese administrators, flying the Indonesian flag on 25 August.

 After the end of the Indonesian National Revolution, the building was used by the municipal government as the city hall until 1956, and since 1963 it was used as the mayor's office.
 It is currently designated as a Cultural Property of Indonesia, and designated as a tourist destination by the city's tourism department.